-In order to provide continuous, 24- hour service, the Police Patrol is divided into three shifts: first shift (7 a.m. - 3 p.m.), second shift (3 p.m. - 11 p.m.) and third shift (11 p.m. - 7 a.m.).
-Each officer working in the Patrol Division is assigned to one of the three shifts.
+In order to provide continuous, 24-hour service, the Police Patrol is divided into three shifts: first shift (7 a.m. - 5 p.m.), second shift (5 p.m. - 3 a.m) and third shift (9 p.m. - 7 a.m.).
+Each officer working in the Patrol Division is assigned to one of the threeshifts.
 Each shift team is led by a Shift Commander with the rank of Sergeant.
-There are a total of 21 sworn officers assigned to this division; including six corporals who fulfill the responsibilities of field supervisors.
-All members of the Patrol are equipped with the latest in law enforcement equipment and, as with all of our sworn officers, are required to complete annual mandatory training established through the Illinois Police Training Institute or our own departmental directives.
+Thereare a total of 21 sworn officers assigned to this division; including six corporals whofulfill the responsibilities of field supervisors.
+All members of the Patrol are equippedwith the latest in law enforcement equipment and, as with all of our sworn officers, are required to complete annual mandatory training established through the IllinoisPolice Training Institute or our own departmental directives.